 Amazon’s campus: Fortress or friendly?

-This is a recipe for a vital urban cauldron bubbling with ideas, but Amazon’s headquarters buildings in Seattle are relentlessly ordinary and hermetic, having nothing good to say about the company or the unique setting in the South Lake Union neighborhood.
+This is a recipe for a vital urban cauldron bubbling with ideas, but Amazon’s buildings in Seattle are relentlessly ordinary and hermetic, having nothing good to say about the company or the unique setting in the South Lake Union neighborhood.

 In Long Island City Amazon has a spectacular waterfront site, adjacent to two of the best-designed parks in America (Gantry State Park and Hunters Point South Park—the work of Thomas Balsley, landscape architect (both), and Weiss/Manfredi, architect, who are among New York’s sterling talents).
-Stunning views of Manhattan open from what today are crumbling piers.
+Stunning views of Manhattan open from Amazon’s site from what today are crumbling piers.
 Long Island City’s brand-new tower skyline rises as a glassy Ozlike presence to the east.

 Amazon needs to make the most of these endowments which means hiring architects and landscape architects with a great deal more talent and insight than it has used in Seattle.
 Accommodating Amazon will require very high density with multiple towers, some of which could be quite bulky to get the floor sizes desirable for office use.

 The city and state agreements commit Amazon to develop significant public access to the waterfront and about four acres of total public space.
 It must link these to the waterfront esplanades built by high-rise developers that now line the Brooklyn and Queens East River waterfronts.